GenericMappingTools/gmt/doc/rst/source/trend1d.rst

     model is not significant at the *confidence\_level* level.
 You may set **-I** only, without an attached number; in this case the fit will be iterative with a default confidence level of 0.51.
 Or choose your own level between 0 and 1.
 See remarks section.
+Note that the model terms are added in the order they were given in **-N** so you should place the most important terms first.

 .. |Add_-V| unicode:: 0x20 .. just an invisible code
 .. include:: explain_-V.rst_